-In the Sound, two stations with one to two hauls in each station (depending on the size of the catch) is trawled by a small Swedish vessel Hålabben using a down scaled TV3 930 trawl, to 30 % of original size.
+In the Sound, two stations with one to two hauls in each station (depending on the size of the catch) is trawled by a small Swedish vessel (Hålabben) using a down scaled TV3 930 trawl, to 30 % of original size.
 Except from the small trawl, the biological sampling is following the procedure described above.

 Map 1.
-BITS first quarter survey in 2016.
-Trawl stations conducted by R/V DANA is shown in the map to the right and trawl stations conducted by Hålabben to the left
+BITS first quarter survey (2016) illustrating the approximate spatial distribution of hauls for the surveys in 2018 and 2019 Trawl stations conducted by R/V DANA is shown in the map to the right and trawl stations conducted by Hålabben to the left.

 Map 2.
-BITS fourth quarter survey in 2015.
-Trawl stations conducted by R/V DANA is shown in the map to the right and two trawl stations (three hauls) conducted by Hålabben to the left.
+BITS fourth quarter survey (2015) illustrating the approximate spatial distribution of hauls for the survey in 2018 and 2019 Trawl stations conducted by R/V DANA is shown in the map to the right and two trawl stations (three hauls) conducted by Hålabben to the left.